adriantanasa/connect-cloudant-store/README.md

 ### Parameters

 ### url
-Allows to create the Cloudant client based on the url
+Allows to create the Cloudant client based on the url (containing credentials)

 ex: